-The Endpoints were generally effective at handling general threats from cyber criminals...
+• The endpoints were generally effective at handling general threats from cyber criminals...

-All products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+Most products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+Most were 100 per cent effective.

-..and targeted attacks were prevented in nearly all cases by most products.

-All products were competent at blocking more targeted, exploit-based attacks.

-• False positives were not an issue for the products.

-Most of the endpoint solutions were good at correctly classifying legitimate applications and websites.
-With few exceptions they allowed all of the legitimate websites and applications.
-Microsoft's product performed less well due to a misconfiguration.
+- .. and targeted attacks were prevented in nearly all cases.
+Only Bitdefender failed to provide 100 per cent protection in this part of the test, missing one attack. - False positives were not an issue for the products Most of the endpoint solutions were good at correctly classifying legitimate applications and websites.
+With two exceptions they allowed all of the legitimate websites and applications.

-• Which products were the most effective?
+Which products were the most effective?

-Sophos' product was the only one to achieve a 100% total accuracy rating.
-Those from Kaspersky and ESET achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Sophos, Kaspersky, ESET, Broadcom, McAfee, Crowdstrike, FireEye and SentinelOne products performed well enough to achieve AAA awards.
+Products from Kaspersky, McAfee, Microsoft and Sophos achieved 100% in this test.
+Products from FireEye, ESET, Bitdefender and Webroot achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+They all achieved AAA awards.